Feathra/Botfighter/README.md

 - http://localhost:8000 Displays a welcome message.

-- http://localhost:8000/walls Returns the layout of walls in the game.
+- http://localhost:8000/walls Returns the layout of walls in the game: its location and dimensions in the environment.

+- http://localhost:8000/game_state Retrieves the current game state.
 Ships: The position, angle, and status of each ship.
 Bullets: The position and trajectory of projectiles fired by ships.
 Coins: The location of collectible items.
-Walls: The location and dimensions of walls in the environment.

-- http://localhost:8000/game_state Retrieves the current game state.

 - http://localhost:8000/minimap Displays a minimap of the game environment via an HTML interface.